RatInABox-Lab/RatInABox/readme.md

+![](./readme_figs/riab.gif)

 # 🐀 RatInABox 📦

-![](./readme_figs/riab.gif)

-`RatInABox` (paper here) is a toolkit for simulating motion and/or hippocampal-entorhinal cell types. `RatInABox` is fully continuous is space and time: position and neuronal firing rates are calculated online with float precision.
+`RatInABox` (paper here) is a toolkit for simulating motion and various spatially or velocity-modulated cell types found in the Hippocampla formation. `RatInABox` is fully continuous is space and time: position and neuronal firing rates are calculated online with float precision.
 With it you can:

-* Generate pseudo-realistic trajectories for rats exploring complex 1- and 2-dimensional environments under a random or imported trajectory
+* **Generate realistic trajectories** for rats exploring complex 1- and 2-dimensional environments under a random policy or using imported trajectory
-* Simulate spatially selective cells found in the Hippocampal-Entorhinal system.
+* **Generate artificial neuronal data** Simulate spatially selective cells found in the Hippocampal-Entorhinal system.

 `RatInABox` contains three classes: